milsonei/reactnd-project-readable/frontend/README.md

       │   ├── Menu # Menu list of Navigation. see more in https://ant.design/components/menu/
       │   ├── icon #Semantic vector graphics. see more in https://ant.design/components/icon/ │   └── modal #Modal dialogs. see more in https://ant.design/components/modal/
-      ├── sort-by (version >= 1.2.0) #utility to create comparator functions for the native Array.sort() in both node and the browser.
-      │                               #Allows for sorting by multiple properties. see more in https://www.npmjs.com/package/sort-by
       └── prop-types (version >= 15.6.2) #Runtime type checking for React props and similar objects. see more in https://www.npmjs.com/package/prop-types
 ```